lucasvittal2/AIRoutineAssistant/README.md

 - Generate Vizualization from user routine metrics
 - Using a GenAI able to interact throug many source and give the routine information aspect of user from a simple text query

-Actuacly we are starting this ambitious app, and we're gonna develope the first MVP:
+Actualy we are starting this ambitious app, and we're gonna develope the first MVP:

 ![MVP1 Schema](Images/mvp1-schema.png)